 Together with Architect; Woods Bagot; Builder; Built and Ceiling & Wall Contractor; Future Carpentry and Ceilings, the project was completely re-designed.
 The former 17 floor hotel was gutted and reduced back to the base building and then rebuilt from the inside, with only the windows and walls retained.
-Now with 240 rooms, the new 5-star Hotel definitely suits its surroundings, situated amongst Perth’s high-end brand shopping precinct.
+With 240 rooms, the 5-star Hotel definitely suits its surroundings, situated amongst Perth’s high-end brand shopping precinct.

 Rondo worked closely with Future Carpentry and Ceilings to meet the project requirements on time and were chosen due to our strong 15-year relationship.
 However, the $70 million re-development wasn’t without its challenges, for instance, the speed by which the building went up meant there was no time to waste.
 While speed is usually a positive trait in the construction industry, as it usually means you stay on or ahead of schedule it can also be tricky to keep up with.